pzi/middleman-basis/README.md

 5. Run `middleman`

+### Make it your own!

+After you have successfully installed Middleman Basis for your new project, it's time to make it your own.
+You have the entire Middleman-Basis repository as part of your new project, which includes a lot of files you won't need (e.g. `.travis.yml`, this version of the README etc.).
+So please, go ahead and remove files and/or change the content of them, according to your project's needs.

+#### Customizing defaults

+Middleman Basis makes use [Data Files][middleman-data-files].
+By default, the template comes with 2 data files:

+1. [config.yml](data/config.yml) – a place for sitewide content
+2. [humans.yml](data/humans.yml) – a *simpler* way to add content to [humans.txt][humanstxt-url]

+It's **important** that these 2 files get updated accordingly!
+It'd be unfortunate if your project gets launched with "Example" content.
+If you follow the examples, it will speed up the entire spin up procedure.

 ### Optional

 By default, **middleman-basis** only uses `middleman-smusher` to compress images.
 If you take image compression and optimisation serious, you will want to use [`middleman-imageoptim`](https://github.com/plasticine/middleman-imageoptim).